 Saying that they will Storing a Building at No Charge

 All steel building fabricators will charge storage fees if a building is not shipped on its assigned delivery date or at least threaten to!
 There are countless “painful” stories of customers who realize this fact too late.
 Commission salesmen are notorious for misleading the public into believing they can buy a building, and have it shipped whenever they like without additional cost.
 This simply is not the case!
 Currently, most certified fabricators ship their buildings between 8 to 13 weeks from order.
-If payment and delivery is not met within this timeline, a charge of $75 to $125 per day storage will occur.
+If payment and delivery are not met within this timeline, a charge of $75 to $125 per day for storage will occur.
 Therefore, I strongly recommend a custom get in writing any promises regarding storage options.

 Lead You “on” regarding Website Pricing

-Recently I noticed that some steel building websites where stating that you can price your desired building online; yet when I attempted to use their online pricing programs, I never saw a price appear.
+Recently I noticed that some steel building websites were stating that you can price your desired building online; yet when I attempted to use their online pricing programs, I never saw a price appear.
 Needless to say, these businesses were simply attempting to collect my personal information so that their commissioned salesmen could call me later.

 False Sales Advertising

 Have you noticed advertisements stating…